yeehaa123/yeehaa.io/src/content/Posts/across-space-and-time.md

 While certainly cringeworthy, I actually believe that the inflation of the term ecosystem is symptomatic of a positive, underlying phenomenon.
 In fact, it is not the hype that made it a hypernym, but rather the exact opposite.
 People feel the need to overuse the word ecosystem because other, prevalent terms to describe human organizations are no longer fitting.
 Company, network, platform, association, circle, pact, club, company, consortium, corporation, establishment, federation, institute, league, party, society, team, family, tribe union: all fail to capture the zeitgeist.

 The increased use of the term ecosystem signifies a shift in the wishes and expectations that we hold of organizations.
-People desire structures that work in less mechanical, less hierarchical, less linear ways.
+People desire structures that work in less mechanical, less hierarchical, less instrumental ways.
 The word ecosystem, with its organic connotations, easily lends itself to be approriated to fulfill this craving.

 > Organizations are living systems that reflect the consciousness of their members.

 — [Frederic Laloux](https://www.reinventingorganizations.com/)

 However, the same etymology that explains the word's appeal also keeps us from understanding its full potential.
 Artistic, societal, and business ecosystems do not merely mimic biological ones, they also go way beyond them.
 So far, the decisive shift in the meaning of the term has mostly been overlooked.
 As opposed to their biological counterparts, contemporary ecosystems transcend the mere contingent.
-They have expanded to forms of organization no longer bound to a contiguous territory, but can be dispersed across space and time.
+They have expanded to forms of organization no longer bound to a contiguous territory, but are dispersed across space and time.

 It is not by accident that this shift in meaning happened parallel to the rise and subsequent shattering of the internet.
-The last three decades has seen an explosion of possibilities to create networks, ventures, and communities that are distributed and asynchronous.
+The last three decades have seen an explosion of possibilities to create networks, ventures, and communities that are distributed and asynchronous.
 But this dispersion also made it clear that healthy non-natural ecosystems do not just organically come into fruition and thrive.

 > The Internet isn’t just a technology, it’s an ecosystem.
 Learning to really see the Internet— its structure and pieces —can help us better care for it.

 — [Michelle Ciccone](https://commonplace.knowledgefutures.org/pub/4ie859tv/release/2)

 Ecosystems need to be designed and groomed, but in an unforced, open-ended manner.
-Legacy business and management frameworks increasingly fall short in creating thriving organizations and networks, because they fail to meet people's growing desire for organic, non-hierarchical structures.
-Resorting to agricultural models is not the answer either, since farming and gardening were never meant to work across space and time.
+Current day business and management frameworks increasingly fall short in creating thriving organizations and networks, because they fail to meet people's growing desire for organic, non-hierarchical structures.
+Resorting to ancient agricultural models is not the answer either, since farming and gardening were never meant to work across space and time.
 In order to groom succesful decentralized organizations new conceptual models, skills, and tools are needed.
 I will call this practice [Ecosystem Architecture](/series/ecosystem-architecture).

 Ecosystem architecture draws its inspiration from many sources: philosophy, gender studies, coding, spirituality, music, dance, visual arts, media theory to name a few.
 While this mix may seem eclectic or even erratic, there is actually reason to the madness.
 Natural ecosystems thrive on biodiversity and so do their conceptual antipodes.
 In order to tackle the challenges ahead of us, no single discipline or practice possesses all the knowledge and wisdom needed.
 And since ecosystems are wild and eclectic, so are their theoretical underpinnings.